At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • excess prostaglandins— , digestive disorders, migraine-like headaches

-• Decreased serotonin levels- this is the so-called "hormone of joy", may be the cause of the development of mental signs of premenstrual syndrome, since a decrease in its level causes sadness, tearfulness, melancholy and depression.
+• Decreased serotonin levels- this is the so-called “hormone of joy”, can be the cause of the development of mental signs of premenstrual syndrome, since a decrease in its level causes sadness, tearfulness, melancholy and depression.

 • , complicated childbirth, stress, surgical interventions, infections, gynecological pathologies.

-The main symptoms and manifestations of premenstrual syndrome
+Main symptoms and manifestations of premenstrual syndrome

-Groups of symptoms in PMS:
+Groups of symptoms for PMS:

 • Neuropsychiatric disorders: aggression, depression, irritability, tearfulness.